-Your application for the Summer Scholars Program is due in mid-May 2018 (date to be announced).
+Your application for the Summer Scholars Program is due May 15, 2018.
 You may submit your application online or by mail, using the paper application that we will send to invited students.

 What resources will be available to me after my classes begin in the fall?